compujuckel/assettoserver-docs/docs/faq.md

   **Don't set it lower than ~12m or you might experience AI cars braking immediately after spawning!**
 - Decrease `MinSpawnDistancePoints` / `MaxSpawnDistancePoints` to spawn cars closer to the player and fill up gaps in traffic.

+## Why can't I drive certain cars on my server? {#locked-cars}

+Certain car mods are designed to function only on servers that are whitelisted by the creators of the car mod.
+This restriction is built into the car mod itself and cannot be deactivated.
+Note that this restriction is specific to the individual car mod and has no connection with AssettoServer.

 ## Why am I spawning in a different location than expected? {#spawn-locations}

 Where you spawn depends on where the pit for each index is located for track and layout that you chose.